Need more information and advice about your rights?

-You will find information and advice from local organisations such as a law centre or Citizen Advice but there is also a lot of information online.
+You will find information and advice from local organisations such as a law centre or Citizens Advice

 Equality and Human Rights Commission - 'Know your rights', for advice, contact the Equality Advisory and Support Service (EASS) T: 0808 800 0082.